Dimensions of a green economy

-In April 2015, Graeme Gotz and Alexis Schäffler published a journal article on the evolution of Gauteng’s green economy in the journal Current Opinion in Environmental Sustainability.
+In April 2015, Graeme Gotz and Alexis Schäffler published a journal article on this evolution of Gauteng’s green economy policies in the journal Current Opinion in Environmental Sustainability.

-- An analysis of (a) key micro-economic and (b) key policy, regulatory and administrative constraints on the development of green economic industries and practices.
+- An analysis of (a) key micro-economic and (b) key policy, regulatory and administrative constraints on the development of green economic industries and practice

 Gotz, G. and Schäffler, A. (2015) ‘Conundrums in implementing a green economy in the Gauteng City-Region’.
 Journal special issue edited by Simon, D. and Leck, H. ‘Bearing the brunt of environmental change: understanding adaptation and transformation challenges in urban Africa’.
 Current Opinion in Environmental Sustainability.
 13, April 2015, pp. 79–87.

 Schäffler A. (2012) ‘Developmental Green Economy Strategy for Gauteng, South Africa’, Urban Patterns for a Green Economy: Clustering for Competitiveness, UN Habitat, June 2012

 Gotz, G. and Schäffler, A. (April 2013) ‘Conundrums of an emerging green economy in the Gauteng City-Region’, presented at an international workshop at Royal Holloway, London, Bearing the brunt of environmental change: understanding climate adaptation and transformation challenges in African cities, 16-17 April 2013